top of page

 • Add in-floor heat or new circuits

-• Modify walls/structure
+• Modify walls or structure

 Related planning resources: